filecoin-project/website-security.filecoin.io/content/bug-bounty.md

 - **Important notice for the issue criteria that is presented in the table:**
   - Security reports that are not explicitly listed in the table will still be reviewed and matched up against the severity classification based on their impact.
+  - We have payment terms of upto 30 days after the invoice is generated.

   <br>